5 amazing bits of green technology

-The world of green technology is evolving fast.
-We’ve been taking a look at the cleverest new kit, and what it can do for people and the planet.
+The world of green technology might be evolving fast – but we’ve always got one eye on new innovations, and what they can do for people and our planet.

 2. Spray on solar cells

 The possibilities are endless.
-Imagine electric cars coated in order to keep their batteries going, or energy-efficient buildings using solar walls to keep their lights on.
-It could even - brace yourselves - give us the holy grail of technology: a smartphone that never dies.
+Imagine electric cars coated with the stuff to keep their batteries going, or energy-efficient buildings using solar windows to keep their lights on.
+It might even give us the technological Holy Grail – a smartphone that never dies!

 3. Vertical Forests